MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer rowIndex, return the rowIndexth (0-indexed) row of the Pascal's triangle.

+# LeetCode 120.
+Triangle

+Given a triangle array, return the minimum path sum from top to bottom.

+For each step, you may move to an adjacent number of the row below.
+More formally, if you are on index i on the current row, you may move to either index i or index i + 1 on the next row.

 # LeetCode 121: Best Time to Buy and Sell Stock

 You are given an array prices where prices[i] is the price of a given stock on the ith day.